postfiatorg/postfiatorg.github.io/content/posts/the-blackprint.md

 In January of this year I’m going to make some changes to this site.
 My focus on crypto markets and rapid developments in AI (which I used for my trading) will likely leave me no time to write longer form or philosophical work.

 And I feel I owe it to loyal readers who’ve been with me in this journey of solipsism, to close the loop.
-To advocate a coherent life philosophy for what appears to be an era of digital psychosis.
+To advocate a coherent life philosophy that can function within the world we live in, rather than one which tries to imagine a utopia that does not yet exist.

+I believe life is worth living and has inherent value.
+Due to technological progress, death might no longer be inevitable - or could be severely delayed.
+This changes everything.

 The basic premise of the “Blackprint” is that immortality is best pursued by bringing an AI based superintelligence into the world through the portal of financial markets and digital media, and eventually a native cryptocurrency.
 If the goal is immortality, health is a necessary constraint to respect.